Andrew Gregg Curtin: Governor of Pennsylvania

 With the collapse of the Whig Party, Curtin switched to the newly formed Republican Party and successfully ran for governor of Pennsylvania in 1860.
 At the same time, he helped Abraham Lincoln win the Republican nomination for president.
 A large crowd attended Curtin's inaugural ceremonies on January 15, 1861.

 Curtin was a strong supporter of President Lincoln's policies in the Civil War, and Curtin committed Pennsylvania to the war effort.
 Curtin organized the Pennsylvania Reserves into combat units, and oversaw the construction of the first Union military camp for training militia.
 It opened in an agricultural school nearby Harrisburg as Camp Curtin on April 18, 1861, and more than 300,000 men were drilled there during 4 years.
 In the years that followed, Curtin became a close friend and confidant of Abraham Lincoln, visiting the White House several times in order to converse about the status of the war effort.

 Curtin was very active during the Gettysburg Campaign, working with Major General Darius N. Couch and Major Granville O. Haller to delay Robert E. Lee's Army of Northern Virginia and prevent it from crossing the Susquehanna River.
 Major General George G. Meade, a Pennsylvania officer whom Curtin had recommended for brigadier general and command of one of the Pennsylvania reserve brigades in 1861, defeated Lee in the Battle of Gettysburg.

-After the Battle of Gettysburg, Governor Curtin was the principal force behind the establishment of the National Cemetery there.
-Through his agent, David Wills, Curtin procured the attendance of President Abraham Lincoln at the dedication of the cemetery.
-Governor Curtin was sitting with Lincoln on the platform on November 19, 1863, when Lincoln delivered his Gettysburg Address.
+Following the Battle of Gettysburg, Governor Curtin was the principal force behind the establishment of the National Cemetery there.
+Through his agent, David Wills, Curtin persuaded President Abraham Lincoln to attend the dedication of the cemetery.
+Governor Curtin was sitting with Lincoln on the platform on November 19, 1863, when Lincoln delivered his famed Gettysburg Address.

 In his first term, Governor Curtin suffered a severe breakdown from the stresses of war.
 Secretary of State Eli Slifer handled governmental affairs during the increasingly frequent periods when Curtin was incapacitated.
 President Lincoln offered the governor a diplomatic position abroad, but he chose to run for reelection in 1863.

 To coordinate Union war efforts, Curtin convened the Loyal War Governors' Conference on September 24 and 25, 1862, in Altoona.
 This event was one of his most significant contributions to the Union war effort.
 He formed the Pennsylvania State Agency in Washington, and another branch in Nashville, Tennessee, to provide support for wounded soldiers on the battlefield and returned home.
 He also founded the state-funded Orphan's School to aid and educate children of military men who had died for the Union cause.

-Soon after the war, Curtin was elected a 3rd Class Companion (i.e. honorary member) of the Military Order of the Loyal Legion of the United States in recognition of his support for the Union during the war.
+Soon after the war, Curtin was elected to the honorary position of a 3rd Class Companion of the Military Order of the Loyal Legion of the United States in recognition of his support for the Union during the war.

-Later career
+As governor, from 1858 to 1860, Curtin also served as president of the Tyrone and Clearfield Railroad.